Samsung/tizen-docs/docs/application/tizen-studio/setup/additional-requirements.md

 <ul>
 <li>Visit the official <a href="https://www.python.org/downloads/">Python Website</a>, download the appropriate Python version for your hardware and Windows&reg; version.
 </li>
-<li>Run the downloaded installer file and follow the on- screen instructions.</li>
+<li>Run the downloaded installer file and follow the on-screen instructions.</li>
 </ul>
 <strong>Note:</strong> <br>
 To use Python in native command prompt, set the <code>%PATH%</code> environment variable in <strong>My Computer > Properties > Advanced > Environment Variables</strong>.